 A pulmonary function test (PFT) or spirometry measures how well the lungs take in and release air and move gases such as oxygen from the atmosphere into the body.
 The PFT can be used to assess the effects of toxic substances such as isocyanides on the lungs, check the suitability of wearing self-contained breathing equipment, and assess whether people are fit to occupy strenuous positions, among other things.
 The PFT is common in ongoing exposure surveillance programs.
 Our PFT includes:

 A trained technician then conducts a spirometry test to assess actual lung function.
 The technical equipment measures total lung volume and expiration velocity (volume over time).
-The PFT is repeated at least three times to ensure the results are reliable.

 Mask fit testing assesses the degree of protection or seal of a given mask size according to the acceptable standards set out by the manufacturer.
 The mask fit test ensures the personal protective equipment often mandated by legislative requirements fits well enough to do its job and protect the worker from hazardous exposure.
 The mask fit test consists of measuring the seal of the mask during various breathing rates, head positions, and body positions as well as during speech.
 Your authorized representative will receive a secure and confidential report of all mask fit testing results.
 To ensure results are reliable, we check our equipment daily and hold our technicians to the highest standards.